-4. 2015 Plan Experience
+4. 2016 Plan Experience

-The aggregate experience during 2015 was favorable, with an overall gain/(loss) of \$439,542.
+The aggregate experience during 2016 was favorable, with an overall gain/(loss) of \$1,834,407.
 The detailed gain/(loss) information is shown on page B-7.

-Investment return on the market value of assets for calendar year 2015 was less than the assumed rate of return for the valuation.
+Investment return on the market value of assets for calendar year 2016 exceeded the assumed rate of return for the valuation.
 However, the asset smoothing method only recognizes 20% of a given year's investment gain or loss.
-Partial recognition of gains from prior years were enough to completely offset this year's loss along with the continued phase-in of investment losses from prior years, resulting in the investment gain on the smoothed value of assets as shown below.
-The experience gain on investments and all other experience is quantified below (for BABH).
-The non-investment experience gain was due to greater member termination than expected.
-This gain was partially offset by a loss on pay (due to actual pay increases being greater than assumed).
-In addition, an advanced ERIP payment was made during 2015 which reduced the amortization payment related to the ERIP.
+Partial recognition of gains and losses from prior years along with this year's gain resulted in an overall gain on the funding value of assets.
+In addition to the investment experience gain, there was a non-investment gain due to greater member termination than expected.